 Library Behavior Guidelines

 Greenfield Public Library is a resource available to all.
-The library maintains a safe and healthy atmosphere in which patrons and staff can be free from harassment, intimidation, and threats to their safety and well-being.
-In order to protect all library users’ right of access to library facilities, to ensure the safety of users and staff, and to protect library resources and facilities from damage, the library governing authority, in this case the Board of Trustees, may impose reasonable restrictions on the time, place, or manner of library access.
+The library maintains a safe and healthy atmosphere in which patrons, volunteers, and staff can be free from harassment, intimidation, and threats to their safety and well-being.
+In order to protect all library users’ right of access to library facilities, to ensure the safety of users and staff, and to protect library resources and facilities from damage, the library governing authority, in this case the Board of Trustees, may impose reasonable restrictions on the time, place, and/or manner of library access.

 • In line with City policies, the building and grounds are tobacco-, smoke-, alcohol-, and drug-free.
-The use of alcohol, drugs, cigarettes/loose tobacco, or vape devices is prohibited.
+The use of alcohol, illegal drugs, cigarettes/loose tobacco, or vape devices is prohibited.

 • Blocking of entrances, exits, or aisles is not permitted.